valendesigns/option-tree/readme.txt

 = Is this plugin PHP5 only? =

 Sorry, but yes.
-OptionTree requires PHP5 to work correctly.
+OptionTree requires PHP5 to work correctly (so does WP 3.2+).

 == Screenshots ==